 Table of contents

 Attention deficit hyperactivity disorder, also known as ADHD, is a psychological disorder associated with a lack of focus and impulsive behavior.
-While many people find that their symptoms are recognized and diagnosed in childhood, many adults go untreated and undiagnosed for most of their lives.
+Many people’s ADHD symptoms are recognized and diagnosed in childhood, But many people go untreated and undiagnosed for most of their lives.
+But, are you born with ADHD?
+Or it is something you develop?

-In this article we will provide an overview of ADHD, explain the different types of ADHD, break down the myths about what causes the disorder, and answer questions surrounding ADHD.
+In this article, we provide an overview of ADHD, explain the different types of ADHD, break down the myths about what causes the disorder, and answer questions surrounding ADHD.

 Overview of ADHD